metorikhq/metorik-helper/readme.txt

 **I accidentally hid the notices.
 How can I get them back?**

-We all make mistakes.
 To get them back, go to http://yoursite.com/wp-admin?show-metorik-notices=yes while logged in as an administrator.

 == Changelog ==
 = 1.5.3 =